jeffgbutler/csharp-payment-calculator/README.md

 for a hit counter.
 This is used to demonstrate the dangers of doing such a thing - if multiple instances run then the hit counters will not be in syncAnd the hit counter will not persist.

-In other environments, the application will connect to a Redis instances for the hit counter.
+In other environments, the application will attempt to connect to a Redis instances for the hit counter.
+By default, the application will attempt to connect to redis at "localhost:6379".
+We will show how to change that where appropriate.

+Also note that the application will respect a service binding (https://servicebinding.io/) if one is available on a Kubernetes cluster.

 ## Build an Image with Cloud Native Buildpacks